githedgehog/docs/docs/install-upgrade/install.md

     1. ensure the correct boot disk (e.g. `/dev/sda`) and control node NIC names are supplied
 1. `hhfab validate`
 1. `hhfab build --mode iso`
-    1. There are two options for the format of the bootable media.
-ISO and IMG.
+    1. There are two options for the format of the bootable media: ISO and USB.
 An ISO is best suited to use with IPMI based virtual media.
-The img file is designed for writing to a removable USB drive.
+The USB file is designed for writing to a removable USB drive.
+USB is the default.

 The installer for the fabric is generated in `$CWD/result/`.
 This installation image is named `control-1-install-usb.iso` and is 7.5 GB in size.
 Once the image is created, you can write it to a USB drive, or mount it via virtual media.